Support Midwestern. Give to the For the Church Fund.

-We ask that you consider giving to Midwestern and Spurgeon College Legacy Fund.
-As you may know, the Legacy Fund functions like a scholarship for students, allowing them to graduate from college and seminary as debt-free as possible.
+We ask that you consider giving to Midwestern and Spurgeon College For the Church Fund.
+As you may know, the For the Church Fund functions like a scholarship for students, allowing them to graduate from college and seminary as debt-free as possible.
 Our aim is to train students for ministry, and your charitable contributions are a tangible way to aid in this endeavor.
 Your generosity is making a difference here at Midwestern and also in the lives of many students called to ministry.

 Cash or checks—the most common and convenient method of giving to Midwestern Seminary.

 Securities, stocks, bonds, mutual funds—securities can be transferred or assigned to Midwestern Seminary.
 These gifts allow you to deduct the fair market value of the security and avoid capital gains tax.

 Real estate—donations of a property such as a gift of homes, farms, rental property, commercial property, or other types of real estate.

 Business gifts—receive a tax benefit when your business contributes to a non-profit organization like Midwestern Seminary.

 Planned giving (wills and bequests)—naming Midwestern Baptist Theological Seminary as a beneficiary in your estate planning can help support this ministry for future generations, leaving a lasting legacy through the establishment of a trust or gifts through not only a will, but gift annuities, remainder trusts, and testamentary wills.

 Other gifts in kind—whether its an airplane, antiques, cars, coins, boats, or jewelry, Midwestern Seminary can auction or sell these items and put these funds to use toward key projects.